Supervised Detection of Strongly-Labelled Whale Calls

 • multipath: there is often confusion among expert analysts about whether a potential multipath is an echo or a separate animal calling.
 The broader context and sequence of calls will likely be helpful here.

 Having said that, it is widely recognized that having high quality annotations on such a large scale dataset is a very complex and cumbersome process, both in terms of human resources and scientific expertise.
-As recognized in related audio processing fields [6], these potential defects in the annotations of the development set should be seen as an intrinsic component of this data challenge reflecting real-life annotation practices and that should be fully addressed by models.
+As recognized in related audio processing fields [6], these potential defects in the annotations of the development set should be seen as an intrinsic component of this data challenge reflecting real-life annotation practices, and as such they should be fully addressed by models.

 Download

-Raw audio recordings of the development dataset, along with annotation data, can be downloaded from this Zenodo entry.
-Note that minor changes were made to the original ATBFL dataset such as adopting more consistent naming conventions, pooling together all annotation files per call type into a single file per dataset etc (see the complete list of minor changes on Zenodo).
+Raw audio recordings of the 11 site-year datasets of the development set, along with their annotation data, can be downloaded from this Zenodo repository.
+Note that minor changes were made to the original ATBFL library such as adopting more consistent naming conventions, pooling together all annotation files per call type into a single file per dataset etc (see the complete list of minor changes on Zenodo).

 Supplementary resources